randovania/randovania.github.io/_posts/multiworld/2024-03-10-connecting-randovania-to-a-real-wii-or-wiiu.md

 * Copy the extracted Nintendont-v5-multiworld to your storage device's `apps` folder
     For example, on Windows: `S:\apps\Nintendont-v5-multiworld`
 * Insert the storage into your console, launch the Homebrew Channel, and start *Nintendont (Multiworld)*
+  * In the Homebrew Channel, you can switch between apps on your USB device and SD card by pressning **1** or **X**.

 ## Troubleshooting #

 * **After selecting the game in Nintendont Multiworld, the screen remains black and the game does not start.**
   * This may indicate that Randovania is failing to connnect to Nintendont Multiworld.
-  * You could try repeating the steps until it works, checking your console's Internet settings, or switching to a wired Ethernet connection.
+  * Try repeating the steps until it works and checking your console's Internet settings.
+  * If you are using Wi-Fi, try switching to a wired Ethernet connection.
 * **I've started Nintendont Multiworld but Randovania stills says "Disconnected".**
   * The connection doesn't begin until the game itself is started.
 Randovania should display "Connected" after the game has been started.
 * **I'm already in the playable game, but but Randovania stills says "Disconnected".**
-  * You could try repeating the steps until it works, checking your console's Internet settings, or switching to a wired Ethernet connection.
+  * Try repeating the steps until it works and checking your console's Internet settings.
+  * If you are using Wi-Fi, try switching to a wired Ethernet connection.